jamesbower/Flame_SIEM_Pipeline/README.md

 ```
 ## Dependencies

-In order for this to work, make sure your Gitlab runners and project are setup correctly.
+In order for this to work, make sure your vulnerability report is in the parent directory.
+And that your Gitlab runners and project are setup correctly.
 You will also need to modify the .gitlab-ci.yml to include your proper SIEM credientials.